COUNTDOWN TO THE AMERICAN DEFENSE OF FORT BOWYER ON MOBILE POINT,

 April 2, 1814: Admiral Cochrane issues a proclamation promising American slaves their freedom and free land in British colonies if they will agree to run away from their masters, enlist and submit to British military discipline.
 During the next year, these proclamations would be posted by British agents all along the roads leading to Pensacola, Mobile and New Orleans.

 May 4, 1814: Napoleon arrived at Elba.

-May 10, 1814: British Captain Hugh Pigot anchored his ship, the HMS Orpheus, near the mouth of the Apalachicola River.
-He left limited supplies and a small group of Royal Marines under the leadership of Captain George Woodbine.
+May 11, 1814: British Captain Hugh Pigot anchored his ship, the HMS Orpheus, near the mouth of the Apalachicola River.
+He left limited supplies and landed about 300 of Royal Marines under the leadership of Captain George Woodbine.
 These troops were to begin the military drilling of the Indians and runaway slaves on the Apalachicola.
 This was the opening of the Gulf Campaign by the British Expeditionary Force.

 May 28, 1814: Woodbine convinced the Seminole chiefs to pledge their allegiance to the British cause.

 June, 1814: U.S. General Flournoy ordered Colonel John Bowyer to abandon Fort Bowyer on Mobile Point.

 June 8, 1814: An American who had seen a British Naval ship recently arrive at Pensacola Bay embarked Pensacola and sailed toward Bay St. Louis.